stackql/stackql-provider-azure/website/azure/docs/services/data_protection/operation_status_backup_vault_contexts/index.md

 <tr>
     <td><CopyableCode code="error" /></td>
     <td><code>object</code></td>
     <td>Required if status == failed or status == canceled.
-This is the OData v4 error format, used by the RPC and will go into the v2.2 Azure REST API guidelines.
-The full set of optional properties (e.g. inner errors / details) can be found in the "Error Response" section.</td>
+This is the OData v4 error format, used by the RPC and will go into the v2.2 Azure REST API guidelines.<br /> The full set of optional properties (e.g. inner errors / details) can be found in the "Error Response" section.</td>
 </tr>
 <tr>
     <td><CopyableCode code="properties" /></td>